Ohio Creepy November 25, 2022

 " hiding in a forest near Dayton, Ohio.
 (Or even a "Frankenstein’s Tower.")
 But the true story behind this curious structure has changed over time.
 More commonly known as the Lookout Tower in Hills and Dales Metro Park, this castle-like structure in Kettering has been the subject of numerous urban legends throughout the years.
 And while it’s certainly not a "Witches Tower," it does have a deadly history.
 The real story involves the tragic death of Peggy Harmeson.
 In May of 1967, 16-year-old Peggy and her boyfriend sought shelter in the tower during a storm.
 Lightning struck the tower, killing Peggy and leaving her boyfriend badly burned.

 14. The legend of Walhalla Road

-Were you familiar with any of these unusual pieces of Ohio history or creepy legends?
-What else would you add to this list?
+Were you familiar with any of these unusual pieces of Ohio lore or creepy legends?
+Which of them were you most unnerved by, and what else would you add to this list?
 Share your thoughts and experiences with us!